 Do I have an Achilles tear?

-You may have an Achilles tear if you’ve experiences any of the following:
+You may have an Achilles tear if you’ve experienced any of the following:

 - Hearing a “pop” sound in the tendon area followed by pain in the ankle.

 - Sensitivity in the calf muscle as if you have suffered an impact.